arfrancisco/COPbot/docs/STATUS.md

 ## Support

-- See `README.md` for full documentation
+- See `README.md` in docs folder for full documentation
 - Check `QUICKSTART.md` for quick setup
 - Review `DEPLOYMENT_CHECKLIST.md` for production
 - Read `PROJECT_SUMMARY.md` for architecture details
+- See `QUERY_LOGGING_IMPLEMENTATION.md` for analytics

 ---